 - 2 tablespoons grated orange peel

 - 1-1/2 cups dried cranberries, currants or raisins

-- 6 tablespoons butter, softened, divided
+- 6 tablespoons butter or margarine, softened, divided

 - 3/4 cup packed brown sugar

 - 1. In a large bowl, combine 2-1/2 cups flour, yeast and salt.
 In a small saucepan, heat milk, sugar, water and butter until a thermometer reads 120°-130° (butter does not need to be melted).
 Pour into yeast mixture; add eggs and orange peel.
 Beat for 30 seconds, scraping bowl often.
 Beat on high for 3 minutes.
 Stir in cranberries and enough remaining flour to form a firm dough.

 - 2. Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - 3. Punch dough down.
 Divide into thirds.
 Roll one portion into a 12-in. x 9-in. rectangle.
 Spread with 2 tablespoons butter.
 Combine brown sugar and cinnamon; sprinkle a third over the butter.
 Roll up from a long end.
 Cut into 11 rolls; arrange in a candy can shape on a large greased baking sheet.
 Repeat with remaining dough and filling.
 Cover and let rise until nearly doubled, about 30 minutes.

 - 4. Bake at 350° for 18-23 minutes or until lightly browned.
 Cool on a wire rack.
 Combine glaze ingredients; drizzle over canes.
 Yield: 3 breads.